 History

-Ginjinha was invented in 1840 by Francisco Espinheira, a Galician friar, at a tiny bar on Largo de Sao Domingos in Lisbon.
+Ginjinha was first commercialised in 1840 by Francisco Espinheira, a Galician who set up a small counter on Largo de Sao Domingos in Lisbon and infused sour ginja cherries in aguardente with sugar and cinnamon.
 The original A Ginjinha still operates from that same location, 1.50 euros a shot, with or without a cherry in the glass.

 Make it at home